Mon(IoT | ito)r Research Group

 The Mon(IoT)r Lab

 The Mon(IoT)r Lab is a first-of-its-kind IoT “living lab” for measuring IoT device network leakage.
-The lab consists of a “fishbowl” (glass walls) that encloses a space replete with smart devices.
+The lab consists of a studio apartment that encloses a space replete with smart devices.
 Specifically, all of the IoT devices in the lab are configured to use a router instrumented with packet-recording software.
 We use this lab to conduct controlled experiments, to observe IoT behavior in uncontrolled experiments (through its use by consenting researchers in the research group), and to provide demonstrations of security and privacy research.

 Getting involved